-You know that weird feeling when you have been living with a carpeted floor and now you decide to laminate the floor with tiles, wood or stained concrete, and when you do it that its lower in height than the old carpet.
+You know that weird feeling when you have been living with a carpeted floor and now you decide to laminate the floor with tiles, wood or stained concrete, and when you do it it’s lower in height than the old carpet.

 What Is A Quarter Round Molding?

 .
 A variation is a base shoe, a quarter of an ellipse quarter round molding has two sides that form a 90-degree angle, and the third side forms a curve that equates to one-quarter of a circle.

-What Is The Use Of A Quarter Round Molding:
+What Is The Use Of A Quarter Round Molding